bunburya/tfl_data/NOTES.md

 | Part Closure    | tube, dlr, overground, tflrail, tram, elizabeth-line                       | Part of the line is closed.
 Partial closure was planned in advance.              |
 | Bus Service     | bus                                                                        | Seems to be used for interruptions to bus service, similar to "Special Service". |

+The `Special Service` status seems to be the main way to communicate disruptions to bus routes.
+For other modes, it is used only rarely, and rather inconsistently.
+For the tube, for example, it is sometimes used where service is disrupted due to strike action.

 Statuses other than "Good Service" are typically accompanied by a `reason` entry (as a string) as well as a `disruption` entry (as a dict), which will give more information about the disruption to service.
 For National Rail lines, the reason is just a link to the National Rail website.